 Food-wise, the best thing I ate here was freshly made orecchiette.
 This is handmade pasta, it was made in the town.
 The great thing about this country is that they are so passionate about fresh, local produce.
 Us back home have to rely on imported goods and even the best Italian chef couldn’t get imported products to taste like the heavenly glory of what I tasted there!

 After you have had your fill of fresh pasta and seafood I suggest walking to the edge of the city and sitting back, taking in the view.
 Puglia has a lot of flat coastlines so views from the hills can be amazing!
 However, personally, I really think that photos of it cannot do it justice, but take a look anyway.

 Heading a little further south, just under Ostini, we get to such a cute town that it really speaks for itself.

 I fell in love with Alberobello the second I arrived.
 I have never seen anything like it.
 Pointy, little houses that look like houses for garden gnomes.
 It really looked like I had just stepped into a fairytale.
 I have been so many times!
 It is small but not many tourists know of it so it doesn’t get too packed.

 The people here are just so nice and they will even let you have a look inside their houses.
 They are surprisingly big inside and I have no idea about the science behind it but they are nice and cool when it is nearly 40 degrees outside!
-I was told by one man in his shop that they were built with dry walls and they weren’t allowed to use mortar to avoid paying taxes at the time they were built.
-This lead the houses to become known as Trulli collectively.
-One on its own is called a Trullo.
+I was told by one man in his shop that they were built with drywall and they weren’t allowed to use mortar to avoid paying taxes at the time they were built.
+This leads the houses to become known as Trulli collectively.
+One, singularly, is called a Trullo.

 You can see how the stones are not secured and they are built round in a circle, getting smaller towards the top.
 You can usually see on each roof a symbol and this was added in the belief that they would protect those living there.
 I told you!
 Like a fairytale, it really is like a magical town.